sbrzt/sirius/data_model/development/03/formal-competency-questions.md

 ***

 ## CQ_3.2
-Return the low, probable, and high estimates of the magnitudes of risk for each risk of each heritage asset.
+What are the low, probable, and high estimates of the magnitudes of risk for each risk associated with each heritage asset?

 ```SPARQL
 PREFIX tbox: <https://w3id.org/sirius/ontology/development/03/schema/>